jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 An Abstract Factory Pattern is an extension of the [Factory Pattern]( https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factories) concept.

 A  __Factory__ is a class that returns a concrete instance for an abstract reference.
-An __Abstract Factory__ is an interface that declares a set of __Factory__ methods each of which return concrete instances for those __Factory__ methods such that the set of returned references are consistent.
+An __Abstract Factory__ is an interface that declares a set of __Factory__ methods each of which returns a declared abstract reference.
-Its abstraction supports different sets of instances consistently.
+The concrete classes that implement the __Abstract Factory__ must implement each of those __Factory__ methods and return concrete references for each, such that those concrete references are consistent.
-See what I mean about this being a difficult pattern as the first one in the GoF.
+Do you see what I mean about __Abstract Factory__ being challenging as the first pattern presented in the GoF?

 It's not quite as confusing as it sounds at first blush, but it requires some thought before one reaches understanding.
 I'll layer in the concepts a few at a time.